8 Best Opioid Detox And Rehab Centers

 5. Community Bridges, Avondale, Arizona

-Community Bridges offers medical detox programs for opioids, alcohol, and a number of other types of substance abuse.
+Community Bridges offers medical detox programs for opioids, alcohol, and a number of other types of substance use disorder.

 After completing detox, you can access their full continuum of care: